-Graduate Program
+☐ Graduate Program

-The department admitted its first master's degree students in 1973, and six masters degrees were produced in August, 1975.
-The first Ph.D. student was admitted in September, 1975, and the first Ph.D. was granted in 1979.
-As of August, 2004, the department has produced 377 masters and 1290 Ph.D.s.
+The department admitted its first master's degree students in 1973, and six master's degrees were produced in August, 1975.
+The first PhD student was admitted in September 1975, and the first PhD was granted in 1979.
+As of February 2007, the department has produced 1436 masters and 448 PhDs.

-The graduate program targets producing masters and Ph.D.s who are strong in both advanced theory and application, with an emphasis on experimental approaches.
+The graduate program targets producing masters and PhDs who are strong in both advanced theory and application, with an emphasis on experimental approaches.
 Basic courses are categorized into the following three areas: theory, systems, and software.
 All students are required to take one course from each area, and then take advanced courses in one area of research interest.
-To actively seek out and expose students to latest breaking technologies, special topics seminars are offered in artificial intelligence, distributed and parallel processing, next generation computing, software portability, VLSI and computer architectures, multimedia, fuzzy logic, computer graphics, virtual reality, etc. Our curriculum is flexible enough for a student to consult one's advisor and design a program that suits one's research needs and eventually publish extensively in domestic and international journals and conference proceedings.
+To actively seek out and expose students to the latest breaking technologies, special topics seminars are offered in artificial intelligence, distributed and parallel processing, next generation computing, software portability, VLSI and computer architectures, multimedia, fuzzy logic, computer graphics, virtual reality, etc. Our curriculum is flexible enough for a student to consult one's advisor and design a program that suits one's research needs and eventually publish extensively in domestic and international journals and conference proceedings.

-□ Research Groups
+☐ Research Groups

-The members of the department in 2004 alone have published 73 journal papers, including 45 in international journals, and received total of \$4.5 million USD in research grants.
+The members of the department in 2006 alone have published 84 journal papers, including 63 in international journals, and received total of \$10.1 million USD in research grants.
 The following are major research areas of the department.

-1) Theory of computation
+1. Theory of computation

 Theory of computation is a fundamental area of research that provides a theoretical framework and basis to all fields in computer science.
 Topics covered in this group are: algorithms, graph theory, computational geometry, and its applications to parallel processing, VLSI, graphics, and robotics.
-Scheduling algorithms in parallel computing architecture are also studied.
+Scheduling algorithms in parallel computing architectures are also studied.

-2) Computer Architecture
+2. Computer Architecture